The current state of the breed.

 We don’t know what most genes do, nor which alleles are favorable.
 And there exists a great deal of complex interplay among genes, and between genes and the environment.
 While the loss of any one allele can be good, bad, or neutral, the net effect of inbreeding is a concentration of some alleles at the expense of others and an overall reduction in genetic adaptability - like an investment portfolio overly committed to a small number of assets is more susceptible to market volatility, an inbred animal is more susceptible to pathogens and environmental influences.

-While we may not know the full scope of genetic mechanisms influencing cancer, we do know that Flat-coats have both high rates of homozygosity (~33%) and high rates of cancer (upwards of 70%) - a toxic soup of cancer genetics.
-And because the totality of the breed’s genetic ingredients have already been distributed, we can’t water down that soup or hope to re-introduce cancer-protector genes already lost to inbreeding.
+While we may not know the full scope of genetic mechanisms influencing cancer, we know that an estimated 90% of UK Flatcoats and 70% of North American Flatcoats have genetics predisposing them to Histiocytic Sarcoma.
+We also know that Flat-coats have both high degress of homozygosity (~33%) and high rates of cancer (upwards of 70%) - a toxic soup of cancer genetics.
+And because the totality of the breed’s genetic ingredients have already been distributed across the gene pool, with a scant 13% genetic variance and .03% fixation index between North American and European Flatcoats, we can’t water down that soup or hope to re-introduce cancer-protector genes already lost to inbreeding.
 This also helps explain why longevity has declined over time despite careful breeding, and why we can’t select for longevity in a cancer-afflicted breed.

 This article helps explain why genetic diversity is important even when we can’t ascertain the genes responsible for the disease, and this article explains why it’s especially relevant where cancer is concerned.

-Even with all the tests and treatments at our disposal, we’d still have a highly inbred and unsustainable closed gene pool.
+Even with all the genetic tests and treatments at our disposal, we’d still have a highly inbred population with scant genetic variability, and an unsustainable closed gene pool.